no10ds/rapid/docs/getting_started.md

 # Usage

 Once the rAPId instance is spun up you can navigate to the API documentation at `https://<rAPId URL>/api/docs` to see the swagger docs for all the rAPId endpoints.
-The rAPId UI can be seen at `https://<rAPId URL>/`.
+The rAPId Frontend can be seen at `https://<rAPId URL>/`.

 When the infrastructure is first created a default user is created and stored within your AWS Secrets Manager.
 This default user allows you access onto the rAPId instance and can be used to create other users and clients.

-Navigate to your AWS account and under secrets manager find the `<rAPId-prefix>_UI_TEST_USER` secret.
-The secret will contain a `username` and `password` value that you can use to sign in to the rAPId UI.
+Navigate to your AWS account and under secrets manager find the `<rAPId-prefix>_FRONTEND_TEST_USER` secret.
+The secret will contain a `username` and `password` value that you can use to sign in to the rAPId Frontend.
 It is recommended that you create unique accounts for every user that will be using rAPId and not this default user created by the infrastructure.

 # Developing